Northern Plains Music Festival

-Dickinson State University's music program will host the 59th Annual Northern Plains Music Festival, Nov.
-11th and 12th.
-This festival features auditioned musicians from 25 different high schools in Montana, North Dakota and South Dakota.
-The Northern Plains Music Festival consists of four different musical groups: Mixed Honor Choir, Women's Honor Choir, Honor Band, and Percussion Ensemble.
+Dickinson State University's music program will host the 64th Annual Northern Plains Music Festival November 12-13, 2021.
+This festival features auditioned musicians from more than 25 different high schools in North Dakota, Montana, and South Dakota.
+The Northern Plains Music Festival consists of three different musical groups: Mixed Honor Choir, Treble Choir and Honor Band.

 In addition to rehearsals, high school music directors will be able to attend several workshops for continuing education credit.